joelek/overdrive/readme.md

 * Add support for injecting files into ISO9660 file systems.
 * Add support for ODI format.
 * Reorganize exceptions so that enums and types can be re-used.
-* Assert that all values in mode pages written are changable.

 ## References